OBOAcademy/obook/docs/pathways/ontology-contributor.md

 - Domain expertise
 - User experiences

-Ontologies are continuously iterated upon and improved.
 The OBO foundry ontologies are open, which means anyone can access them, and anyone can contribute to them.
 The types of contributions may include reporting issues, identifying bugs, making requests for new terms or changes, and you can also contribute directly to the ontology itself- if you are familiar with ontology editing workflows, you can download our ontologies and make edits on a branch and do a pull request in GitHub.

 ## Providing Feedback to an Ontology

 - The preferred mechanism for feedback for most OBO Foundry ontologies is via the ontology's [GitHub](https://github.com/) issue tracker.
 - To find contact information for an ontology, go to the [OBO Foundry website](https://obofoundry.org/) website and search for a particular ontology.
-- For example, click on [**go**](https://obofoundry.org/ontology/go.html) (Gene Ontology) and you should see a link to the Tracker [https://github.com/geneontology/go-ontology/issues/](https://github.com/geneontology/go-ontology/issues/) and a contact person (in this case, Suzi Aleksander) on the left-hand side metadata.
+- For example, click on [**go**](https://obofoundry.org/ontology/go.html) (Gene Ontology) and you should see a link to the tracker ()[https://github.com/geneontology/go-ontology/issues/](https://github.com/geneontology/go-ontology/issues/)) and a contact person (in this case, Suzi Aleksander) in the metadata on the left hand side.
-- If you can contact the ontology owner directly by email, but using the GitHub issue tracker is generally preferred.
+- You can contact the ontology owner directly by email, but using the GitHub issue tracker is generally the preferred contact mechanism.

 ## Getting Started with GitHub